balderdashy/merge-context/README.md

 someObject.bar();
 someObject.baz();

-// And they'll all have access to `sails`.
+// And they'll all have access to `this.sails` in there.

 ```